 1. Because God will not coexist with evil, and because there are so many evil people in the world, it follows that God has NOT already adopted all humans.

-2. If God has actually adopted all humans already, we should see in the world a corresponding and significant abating of evil since the time God when God first accomplished this adoption.
-But we don't see that this has happened - evil is still present with us.
+2. If God has actually adopted all humans already, we should see in the world a corresponding and significant abating of evil since the time God first accomplished this adoption.
+However, we don't see such abatement having happened - evil is clearly still present with us.

 First let me say that Trinitarian Theology does not bury its head in the sand concerning evil.
-One need only note the courageous response from Karl Barth to the evil of Hitler and the Nazis.
-It's clear that there remains in our world a great deal of evil.
-In fact, one might argue that the ravage of evil upon our world has increased since Jesus' Advent (an increase due, at least in part, to "advances" in the technology of warfare).
+One need only note the courageous response from Karl Barth, Dietrich Bonhoeffer and other Trinitarian theologians to the evil of Hitler and the Nazis.
+It is clear that there remains in our world a great deal of evil.
+In fact, one might argue that the ravage of evil upon our world has increased since Jesus' advent (an increase due, at least in part, to "advances" in the technology of warfare).

-This universal adoption constitutes the in-breaking of the Kingdom in our world.
-And Jesus likens this Kingdom presence to the unseen "yeast," which, nevertheless, infects the whole "lump of dough" (see Mat 13.33).
+This universal adoption constitutes the in-breaking of the Kingdom of God in our world.
+And Jesus likens this Kingdom presence to the "yeast," which though unseen, nevertheless infects the whole "lump of dough" (see Mat 13.33).
 The full revealing (to all eyes) of this inclusion awaits the parousia (revealing) of Jesus and of all humanity included in Jesus.
-This will contitute final judgment (krisis) in the general resurrection.
+This will constitute the final judgment (krisis), which comes with the general resurrection.

 Yes, God hates sin and thus he hates evil because it hurts his children.
 But he is not afraid of evil, nor is he put off by sin or by sinners.
 Rather he dealt with it all, "up close and personal" on behalf of all through the vicarious humanity of Jesus.

 But when it comes to evil still in the world, there is more to be said.
-What is objectively and universally true of all humanity (from the "best" of us to the "worst"), is not experienced subjectively and personally by all.
-Paul makes this clear in Colossians 1, where in verses 19-20 he says this:
+What is objectively and universally true of all humanity (from the "best" of us to the "worst"), is not experienced subjectively (personally) by all.
+Paul makes this clear in Colossians 1, where he says this:

-But there is more to be said, and next Paul addresses the personal and subjective aspect of this universal picture.
-Note verse 21 where Paul is speaking to the Colossian believers:
+But there is more to be said, and Paul goes on to addresses the personal and subjective aspect of this universal picture.
+Note this, where Paul is speaking to Colossian believers:

 Yes the gospel truly is good news, and it deals directly and decisively with the issue of evil.
 It is not naive about evil.
 Unlike some liberal theologies, this truth does not sweep evil under the carpet, hoping that it will go away.
-No Jesus has taken all evil upon himself and has and is redeeming it - transforming the perpetrators of evil into his loyal disciples.
-This is the transformation that is the focus of the Holy Spirit in his ministry to conform us individually and collectively into the image of Christ.
+No, Jesus has taken all evil upon himself and has and is redeeming it - transforming the perpetrators of evil into his loyal disciples.
+This is the transformation that is the focus of the Holy Spirit's ongoing ministry to conform us individually and collectively into the image of Christ.